Questions and Answers

 Question: What is your success rate last year?

-Answer: Our success rate last season (2016) was 9 bears for 16 brown bear clients.
+Answer: Our success rate last season (2019) was 8 bears for 10 brown bear clients.2020 bear season was closed because of the virus.

 Question: How much should I tip my guide?